iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## @bentley/imodeljs-common

 The following methods have been removed from [Cartographic]($common): `fromDegrees`, `fromAngles`, `fromRadians`, and the public constructor.
 These have been replaced with a single `fromJSON` method which takes a [CartographicProps]($common) as an argument.
 This will help callers avoid misordering longitude, latitude, and height.
+The `LatAndLong` and `LatLongAndHeight` interfaces have been removed and replaced with a single [CartographicProps]($common) interface.